StanfordSNR/pantheon/README.md

 test/setup.py [--setup] [--all | --schemes "<cc1> <cc2> ..."]
 ```

-to set up schemes. `--setup` is only required the first time when running these
+to set up supported congestion control schemes. `--setup` is only required the
-schemes.
-Otherwise, `test/setup.py` is required to be run only every time after
+first time when running these schemes.
+Otherwise, `test/setup.py` is
-reboots (without `--setup`).
+required to be run only every reboot (without `--setup`).

 ## Running the Pantheon
 To test schemes in emulated networks locally, run